-I have a licence ès lettres in English Linguistics, English Literature, and Geography from the University of Fribourg in Switzerland and a D.Phil in English Language from the University of Oxford, and am awaiting a Habilitation to be conferred by the University of Freiburg in Germany.
-In my DPhil thesis 'Modelling variation in Singapore English', supervised by Prof. Suzanne Romaine, I used indexicality as a framework to conceptualise the variation between Colloquial and Standard Singapore English.
-My habilitation thesis is currently being reviewed and deals with the language policies of Quebec, considered from a comparative perspective.
+I have a licence ès lettres in English Linguistics, English Literature, and Geography from the University of Fribourg in Switzerland, a DPhil in English Language from the University of Oxford, and am awaiting a Habilitation to be conferred by the University of Freiburg in Germany.
+In my DPhil thesis 'Modelling variation in Singapore English', supervised by Prof Suzanne Romaine, I used indexicality as a framework to conceptualise the variation between Colloquial and Standard Singapore English.
+My habilitation thesis deals with the language policies of Quebec, considered from a comparative perspective.

-Since October 2009 I have been on a post-doctoral position at the University of Freiburg in Germany, best translated as Assistant Professor, where I am furthering my research into world Englishes and native English in multilingual contexts.
+Since October 2009 I have been on a post-doctoral position at the English Department of the University of Freiburg in Germany, best translated as Assistant Professor, where I am furthering my research into world Englishes and native English in multilingual contexts.
 My teaching has included world Englishes, language planning and policy, sociolinguistics, and phonetics.
 Previously, I was a Lecturer in Sociolinguistics at Bangor University in 2008–2009, where I taught variationist and sociolinguistic lectures at undergraduate level.

 From September 2013 to August 2015, I was on a Marie Curie Fellowship funded by the European Union.
 My research project dealt with language planning and attitudes in Quebec.

-As the Coordinator of our Master of Arts in English Language and Linguistics (MELLing), I am the contact person for this course.
+From 2010 to 2017 I was Coordinator of our Master of Arts in English Language and Linguistics (MELLing).
+The new contact person for this course is Dr Axel Bohmann.

 Unsure how to pronounce my name?
 Use this handy guide.